 State options Description of state options Eligibility criteria States that extend care may seek title IV-E reimbursement for participating youth only if the youth meets at least one of the following criteria: (1) is completing high school or a program leading to an equivalent credential; (2) is enrolled in an institution that provides postsecondary or vocational education; (3) is participating in a program or activity designed to promote, or remove barriers to, employment; (4) is employed at least 80 hours per month; or (5) is incapable of doing any of the activities described above due to a medical condition.
-States may choose to apply all or some of these criteria to determine which youth can participate in their federally funded extended care program. ^a Age limit States can set the maximum age of eligibility for federally funded extended care to 19, 20, or 21. ^b Placement and re-entry into extended care Payments directly to youth rectly to youth For youth age 18 or older living independently in a supervised setting where there is no foste care provider or child placement agency involved, the child welfare agency may (but is not required to) pay all or part of the foster care maintenance payment directly to the youth.
+States may choose to apply all or some of these criteria to determine which youth can participate in their federally funded extended care program. a Age limit States can set the maximum age of eligibility for federally funded extended care to 19, 20, or 21 Placement and re-entry into extended care States may structure their extended care programs to allow youth to stay in foster care continuously or to leave care and return after turning 18 and before they reach the maximum agof eligibility, provided the youth meets the title IV-E eligibility criteria.
+Payments directly to youth For youth age 18 or older living independently in a supervised setting where there is no foste care provider or child placement agency involved, the child welfare agency may (but is not required to) pay all or part of the foster care maintenance payment directly to the youth.